QuentinRa/blog.quentinra.dev/tools/unity/index.md

 If you don't want your "player to fall" but you want a Rigid body, then some are setting gravity to 0.

+When you are moving a gameObject using your handwritten script, don't forget to use this
+``pos * Time.deltaTime * speed);`` (so use the
+deltaTime).
+It will make things smoothies since your character will some consistently.

 <hr class="sl">

 ## Sprites